Asphalt Spirits NYC

 Journey into Awakening and Remembrance

-Part I: 1976-1986 + Part II: 1999-2025
+Part I: 1976-1986 + Part II: 1999-2026

 -Emily McDowell, writer and illustrator

 Asphalt Spirits NYC Part I: 1976–1986, shot on Kodachrome and Tri-X film, captures people’s everyday lives amidst a bygone New York—on the edge of collapse, gripped by violence, homelessness, drug addiction, and the AIDS crisis, and deep racial tensions and class divides.
 Amid this turmoil, the raw energy of hip-hop, punk, and street art emerged alongside rising gentrification, greed, and cultural transformation.
-In contrast, Asphalt Spirits Part II: 1999-2025 reflects a transformed New York, where beauty, wealth, poverty and complexity now collide in sharper, more urgent contrast.
+In contrast, Asphalt Spirits NYC Part II: 1999-2026 reflects a transformed New York, where beauty, wealth, poverty and complexity now collide in sharper, more urgent contrast.
 Together, they are an ode to two distinct eras of New York, each alive with movement, resilience, and self-reflection.

 Julian Cox, Chief Curator and Deputy Director at the Art Gallery of Ontario and former photography curator at various museums in America and Europe, said of Perry’s work, His photographs are intimate, thoughtful fragments, lovingly wrested from the buzz and hum of daily life in New York.
 A still quiet pervades these pictures, achieved through a subtly anonymous stance developed and known.
 The photographs are poignant and demonstrate his desire to show the intricate links of the visual drama surrounding and connecting us all.
 Perry is a storyteller whose photographs have the broad, resonant structure of elemental tales.
-As an installation and published monograph photo book, Asphalt Spirits NYC Part: 1976-1986 + Part II: 1999-2025 would make an important addition to the field.
+As an installation and published monograph photo book, Asphalt Spirits NYC Part: 1976-1986 + Part II: 1999-2026 would make an important addition to the field.

 Asphalt Spirits NYC, the first solo exhibition of this ongoing series, was shown at Just Above Midtown /Downtown Gallery, New York, NY, Curator: Linda Goode Bryant (1983).
 This show was recently mentioned in curator, Thomas Lax’s Museum of Modern Art (MoMA, 2022) Just Above Midtown: Changing Spaces show catalog, under Jahmani’s a.k.a John Perry III, Recent Photographs.
-This MoMA exhibition celebrated the landmark influence of Just Above Midtown Gallery (JAM) on New York City’s art scene in the 1970s, 1980s and beyond.
+This MoMA exhibition celebrated the landmark influence of Just Above Midtown Gallery (JAM) on New York City’s art scene in the 1980s and beyond.

 *Sony Innovators Award, a.k.a.
 John Perry III.

-For more information about Asphalt Spirits NYC Part I: 1976-1986 + Part II: 1999-2025 projects, don't hesitate to get in touch with Jahmani Perry, email: jahmaniperry@yahoo.com
+For more information about Asphalt Spirits NYC Part I: 1976-1986 + Part II: 1999-2026 projects, don't hesitate to get in touch with Jahmani Perry, email: jahmaniperry@yahoo.com